Yes, you heard it right. We are talking about Cold Calling in this blog today.

 Cold calling is the technique of calling people (not saying customer or consumer here) who have not heard about your brand or company and trying to convert into leads.

-In this era of digital life where Email Marketing and Whatsapp marketing is playing a major role, let me share some important “Cold Calling Tips and Tricks” with you to make you sales pitch more smoother.
+In this era of digital life where Email Marketing and WhatsApp marketing is playing a major role, let me share some important “Cold Calling Tips and Tricks” with you to make your sales pitch smoother.